 Amount and justification for any proposed incentive:

 The amount of the incentive as a token of appreciation is $75 for adult participants, $40 for youth participants, and $25 for the parents of youth participants who bring them to the interviews.
 The incentives will be in the form of a gift card.
 FDA will be asking respondents to provide thought-intensive, open-ended feedback on concept images that require a high level of engagement.
 Additionally, FDA requires participation from specialized populations that meet specific criteria including English speaking/reading youth who are susceptible to smoking (less than 30% of the youth population), English speaking/reading current young adult and adult smokers (less than 18% of the adult population), Spanish primary language speaking/reading smoking youth who are susceptible to smoking and/or who smoke, and Spanish primary language speaking/reading young adult and adult smokers.
 Based on feedback from local research facilities, low incentive rates can cause difficulties in recruiting participants from these subsets, resulting in an insufficient number of participants to successfully complete this study.
 Low incentive rates can also impact the ability to procure a suitable research facility as some facilities have declined to participate in prior studies due to insufficient incentives for recruitment.

+To determine the appropriate incentive amount for the participants in this study, FDA spoke directly to the research facilities the Agency intends to hire for this research.
+Based on the significant past experience of both facilities, incentive rates have clearly influenced cancellations and no show rates.
+On several occasions this has required the facilities to over-recruit well above the normal rate to ensure a sufficient number of completed interviews.
+As a result, the overall project costs were increased due to recruiting more respondents to compensate for the lower incentive.

+The facilities noted they consider the research topic particularly sensitive, especially in terms of asking underage children about smoking, and stated that young adults are often the least reliable audience subset to recruit for research.
+The facilities also noted that in addition to parents having to provide their child transportation to the facility, they may need to factor in babysitters for other children as well.
+Adult participants with children may also need to pay for childcare and transportation in order to participate.

+One facility recently conducted a test to measure the impact of incentive amount on recruitment and interview completion success.
+With a $50 incentive, the facility was only able to recruit 15 respondents and complete 9 interviews.
+After increasing the incentive to $75 they recruited 18 respondents and completed 17 interviews.

+The facility explained that while respondents may commit to the study initially, if traffic ends up being bad, or some other potential barrier to attending emerges, the participant will forego participating altogether if the cost of attending exceeds the incentive.
+This issue is especially more likely for the Spanish speaking audience, as they are more likely to live further away from the research facility.
+As a result, past clients attempting to use a lower incentive have ended up having to increase the incentive in order to complete the number of interviews, extending both total costs and timelines.

+When taking into account the difficulty of the recruit, travel time, length of the interviews, and prior incentive amounts and show rates, both facilities recommend incentives higher than what FDA is proposing, in some cases twice as much.
+If we maintain the rate we have proposed, or go even lower, the facilities noted we risk having a lower response rate and higher number of no shows.

 Questions of a sensitive nature: